TobiasBlm/TobiasBlm/README.md

 I'm currently learning Python and have some experiance in:

--HTML, CSS (Website for school project)
+- HTML, CSS (Website for school project)

 - C# (through game developement in Unity)